 If you want to build or repair a dividing fence, consult with your neighbour first.
-Reaching an agreement with them can save the extra cost, delay and strain of a legal dispute that may end up in court or at the NSW Civil and Adminstrative Tribunal.
+Reaching an agreement with them can save the extra cost, delay and strain of a legal dispute that may end up in the Local Court or NCAT.
 Do your research beforehand and get quotes to discuss with them the type of fence you want and the possible costs.
 Find out whether council approval will be needed and any restrictions that apply.

-If you and your neighbour can agree on the location and type of fence, the costs and the fencing work involved, put the terms of the agreement in writing and both of you should sign it and keep a copy.
+If you and your neighbour can agree on the location and type of fence, the costs and the fencing work involved, put the terms of the agreement in writing.
+Both of you should sign the agreement and keep a copy.
 The agreement should cover all relevant details of the cost and design, including:

 - type of material

 - position of the fence

 - arrangements for the removal of any existing fence

 - any additional work that will be done and who will bear these costs.

 An agreement between neighbours regarding a dividing fence or an order made under the Dividing Fences Act 1991 will not be binding on subsequent owners, should one of the properties be sold.